- Home

 Source: dol.gov/apprenticeship

-- Work-based learning experience such as a job shadow or internship
+- Work-based learning, such as a job shadow or internship

-- Educational component such as a course that is connected to apprenticeship
+- Education, such as a course that is connected to apprenticeship

-- Offers opportunity for advanced standing/advanced placement into registered apprenticeship
+- Opportunities for advanced standing/advanced placement into Registered Apprenticeship

 For help building your resume, skills and confidence, visit: WorkReadyNH.